anshid/probstats-notes/README.md

 # probstats-notes
-Uploading the notes i make on probability and statistics
+Uploading the notes I make on probability and statistics.
+Use it for your learning.